Bansnetsajak007/FilesShare/README.md

 4. **Responsive Design**
     - A responsive design that adapts to various devices, ensuring a consistent and enjoyable user experience whether on a desktop, tablet, or mobile device.

-6. **Robust File Management**
-    - Include features for users to manage their shared files effectively, with options for organizing, deleting, and tracking file activities.

 ## Conclusion